-"involve some form of creativity in their production, that they are concerned with the generation and communication of symbolic meaning, and that their output embodies, at least potentially, some form of intellectual property."
+"involve some form of creativity in their production, that they are concerned with the generation and communication of symbolic meaning, and ... their output embodies, at least potentially, some form of intellectual property."
 (From: D. Throsby, Economics and Culture, Cambridge University Press Cambridge, 2001.)

 Creativity is at the heart of all cultural activities.
 These are not routine activities but require skill, learning and innovation.
-Culture gives meaning to people's lives, it shapes their identity and the identity of their community.
-The generation, production and communication of meaning requires unstinting effort, intelligence and inspiration.
+Culture gives meaning to people's lives, it shapes their identity and the identity of their community, the generation, production and communication of meaning require unstinting effort, intelligence and inspiration.
 Excellence and quality are central.
 Some cultural activities result in tangible products, such as books, CDs, videos, museum displays and artworks.
-Others rely on more fleeting experiences - theatre and concert performances, dancing and sports events, but all are the result of human intellectual endeavour and, because all embody intellectual property, all have economic value.
+Others rely on more fleeting experiences - theatre and concert performances, dancing and sports events, but all are the result of human intellectual endeavour and, because all embody intellectual property, all have social and economic value.

-This inclusive definition of culture means that culture is not the preserve of a few but a part of everyone's life.
+This inclusive approach means that culture and cultural activity is not the preserve of a few but a part of everyone's life.
 Culture is for everyone.
 Different cultural activities are enjoyed for their own sake by different groups.
 They give value and meaning to the lives of individuals and communities and, as such, they have a huge intrinsic value.
 They bring benefit in their own right.
 Without such activities life for many would be little more than boredom and drudgery.

-However, culture goes further.
-Cultural activities are 'magnet' activities and they bring wider social and economic benefits to the community as a whole.
+As well has having intrinsic value however, The ESC Committee suggests that cultural activities also bring wider social and economic benefits to the community as a whole.
 As such they have instrumental values.
-Experience elsewhere shows that culture is an increasingly important economic driver.
+Experience elsewhere shows that creativity, encouraged through cultural activity is an increasingly important economic driver.
 It can spearhead regeneration.
 It enhances the quality of life for individuals; it strengthens communities and brings health, education and community safety benefits to everyone.
 For Jersey, it is fundamental in fostering the remarkable and unique identity of the Island and in helping direct the continuous evolution of that identity in the face of a rapidly changing world.